wdvorkin/PrivateOpt/README.md

 # PrivateOpt: Repository for Differentially Private Convex Optimization

-This repository collects tutorials of differentially private convex optimization.
-These tutorials are, by large, based on the theory and applications from the following preprint:
+This repository collects tutorials and case studies of differentially private convex optimization.
+The materials are based on the theory and applications from the following preprint:

 [*Privacy-Preserving Convex Optimization: When Differential Privacy Meets Stochastic Programming*]()